christofs/doaj/doaj-apcs.md

 The data was collected on January 4, 2023.
 It contains information about 17850 different journals.

+Please note that the data may be biased in several ways, for example because some publishers may not be interest in applying to be listed in DOAJ.
+Also, the analyses proposed here have not undergone any peer-review process or other quality assurance mechanism.

 ## Issue

 I wanted to find out what APCs are typical in OA journals, internationally.
 In order to be able to anwer this question, I used the information in the DOAJ dataset about APCs.
 The main difficulty was to convert the various currencies to one currency for comparison.
 I selected the EUR as the comparison currency.